Examples of some building stones used in Cambridgeshire’s historic buildings

 Middle Jurassic: Cambridge’s most common building stone in close up: Middle Jurassic Ketton limestone from Rutland.
 Ooid grains are about 1mm in diameter.

-Upper Jurassic Ancaster limestone in the Old Cavendish Building.
-These stones also form part of the Lincolnshire Limestone Group
+Middle Jurassic Ancaster limestone in the Old Cavendish building.
+These stones also form part of the Lincolnshire Limestone Group.

 - Historic England (2019).
 Strategic Stone Study: A Building Stone Atlas of Cambridgeshire (including Peterborough) https://www2.bgs.ac.uk/mineralsuk/download/EHCountyAtlases/CambridgeshireBuildingStoneAtlas.pdf